Virginia vs. SMU Fenway Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 SMU Stats and Trends

-- The Mustangs have covered the spread once this year when underdogs by 2.5 points or more (in two chances).
+- The Mustangs have been underdogs by 2.5 points or more two times this season and covered the spread once.

-- SMU's games this season have gone over the total in six out of 11 opportunities (54.5%).
+- SMU's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- When SMU records more than 31.8 points, it is 5-2 against the spread and 7-1 overall.
+- SMU is 5-2 against the spread and 7-1 overall when the team records more than 31.8 points.

-- In games that SMU picks up over 466 yards, the team is 4-1 against the spread and 6-0 overall.
+- In games that SMU totals over 466.0 yards, the team is 4-1 against the spread and 6-0 overall.

-- The Mustangs have turned the ball over four more times (18 total) than the Cavaliers have forced a turnover (14) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.